 • Due to confidentiality, the biodiesel production includes trade figures and stock changes starting with 2015 data.
-Biogasoline import for the same time period covers production, exports and stock changes.
+Biogasoline import for the same

 • The amount of biodiesel used for blending with diesel fell greatly in 2016 after record levels for the past two years.
 Annual variation in the consumption of biofuels is possible and caused by Finland's biofuel legislation, which gives distributors the possibility to fulfil the bio obligation flexibly in advance.